rhysd/tweet-app/README.md

 3. Click 'Delete' item in the dropdown menu
 4. After deleting the tweet, automatically redirect to 'New Tweet' page

+### How can I save current text as draft?

+1. Click 'Cancel Tweet' item in 'Edit' menu
+2. When some text is in textarea, a dialog shows up with 'Discard' or 'Save' buttons
+3. Click 'Save' button
+4. Click 'Unsent Tweets' link in tweet page to restore the text later

 ## Performance